PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 #### Using APIs vs Client Libraries

-Use If the app has a well-supported [Node.js client library](../api/#using-npm-packages), that should be preferred to manually constructed API requests to reduce code and improve maintenance.
+If the app has a well-supported [Node.js client library](../api/#using-npm-packages), that should be preferred to manually constructed API requests to reduce code and improve maintenance.